Warren O'Hora: Brighton & Hove Albion

 On 12 January 2018, following a successful trial period, O'Hora signed for English Premier League club Brighton & Hove Albion for an undisclosed fee, initially joining the club's reserve squad playing in Premier League 2.

 Over the following two seasons he featured regularly for the reserve team, making over 30 appearances and scoring 4 goals.
 He was later awarded the club's Young Player of the Year honour for the 2019–20 season.

 Milton Keynes Dons

 On 21 August 2020, O'Hora joined League One club Milton Keynes Dons on a season-long loan.
 He made his debut on 8 September 2020, playing the full match of the 3–1 home win over Northampton in the EFL Trophy.
 He made his league debut in a 1–1 away draw at Doncaster.
 After 17 appearances in all competitions, O'Hora made his loan move permanent on 18 January 2021 for an undisclosed fee.
 On 2 March 2021, he scored his first senior professional goal in a 3–2 away defeat to Gillingham.

 On 19 August 2022, O'Hora signed an extension to his contract keeping him at the club beyond the 2022–23 season.
+O'Hora was released by MK Dons at the end of the 2023–24 season.

+Hibernian

+It was announced on 26 June 2024 that O'Hora had signed for Hibernian of the Scottish Premiership.